zaepho/RaspberryPints/README.md

 	- Firefox has difficulty rendering our SRM image masks correctly.
 		Due to a deficiency in the way Firefox handles z-values with images and is a known issue within the MDN.
+	v2.0.2:
+		- Web Based installer is not currently functional

 __Version History:__